CITGuru/ticketapi/README.md

 # Note

-This is built on Python3 and Django2.0
+This is built on Python3, Django2.0 and Django Rest Framework

 # Tutorial